Band of Gold (TV series): Series 2

 Meanwhile, Joyce takes her grandchildren to Blackpool to see Steve who is now working there.
 They have a pleasant day at the seaside but things are soured when they both have too much to drink and sleep together, they both wake up the next day regretting what they have done as Steve was married to Joyce's dead daughter Gina who was murdered in series 1.

 In the final episode, Colette asks for Rose's help to cover up Dez's murder when Tracy refuses to acknowledge what she has done in committing cold-blooded murder.
 Tracy's psychosis leads her in deeper with her demons when she goes back to Harrogate to her parents house and her father answers the door.
-Tracy murders her father when she is alone with him.
 Rose rings the house, Tracy answers, and after hearing Rose's voice, she unplugs the phone.
 Rose borrows a van and the girls go to Harrogate to rescue Tracy, but they get there too late as Tracy had already committed suicide upstairs in her mother and father's house.
-The scene ends with Tracy laid in her bed covered in blood after having stabbed herself.
+Tracy had confronted her father and he admitted to his past abuse of her.
+The scene ends with a grieving Rose cradling Tracy as she lays in her bed, covered in blood from stabbing herself, with Collette and Tracy's father standing in the bedroom doorway behind them.

 At the end of series 2, sees the girls sitting at the pub where they were in the beginning of the first series but it's revealed that it's the day of Tracy's funeral and they are saying goodbye to her.
 Carol sees Curly's solicitor and discovers she has inherited his factory and all his wealth.
 The scene ends with Rose, Anita, Carol, Joyce, and Colette sadly toasting Tracy's life, and survival, and The Lane.